The secure attachment is one type of attachment style characterized by self-reliance, emotional maturity, and honest communcation.

 They are comfortable in asking for intimacy, giving intimacy and talking about intimacy.

 They are emotionally centered and tend to trust their partners and their partner’s love without the need of continuous confirmation.

 When secure people like you, they show you so and they are not afraid of saying it.

 Secure types also tend to provide more emotional and practical support, without withdrawing or playing any games.

 When secure people date, they look for consistency and reciprocal investment.
 That means that they give, but they also expect to get back.

-They despise games and don’t make it a big issue to screen out people that don’t respond to them -and that’s one of the reasons why I advice that playing daitng games backfires more often than not-.
+They despise games and don’t make it a big issue to screening out people that don’t respond to them -and that’s one of the reasons why I advise that playing nasty dating games backfires more often than not-.